 - Prepares cost transfer forms under direction of PI or designee and obtains approvals.

-- BSC Director or designee approves transfers, and ensures with UNH Cost Transfer Policy.
+- BSC Director or designee approves transfers, and ensures compliance with UNH Cost Transfer Policy.

 - Processes JV in Banner and uploads documentation to Xtender once all approvals are obtained.

 Sponsored Programs Administration: AFC

 - Exercises stewardship over sponsored projects in accordance with specific award terms and conditions and sponsor policy.

 - Advises the research community, in particular the PI, designee and BSC on processing cost transfer adjustments and procedures.

 - Reviews and approves cost transfers and supporting documentation in accordance with UNH policy and sponsor guidelines.

 - Provides training on Cost Transfer Policy and principles of sponsored project administration.

 1. Agencies that fall under the Department of Health and Human Services e.g., Agency for Healthcare Research and Quality (AHRQ), Centers for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), Health Resources and Services Administration (HRSA), Substance Abuse and Mental Health Services Administration (SAMHSA), Administration on Aging (AoA) as well as other HHS agencies (excluding the National Institutes of Health)] have the following condition in the HHS Grants Policy Statement, “Permissible cost transfers should be made promptly after the error occurs but no later than 90 days following occurrence unless a longer period is approved in advance by the GMO.”
 Cost transfers requiring sponsor prior approval must be routed to Sponsored Programs Administration for institutional approval and submission to the sponsor.